Arijeet226/Hospital_Patient_Analysis_Dashboard-SQL-PYTHON-POWERBI-29.12.2025/README.md

 Defined PatientID as primary key in hospital1 and as a foreign key in hospital2 to create a proper relational model.
 Wrote SQL queries to answer business questions, for example:
-Explain by the PPT *
 4) Dashboard design (Power BI)
 Loaded the cleaned tables into Power BI and recreated the relationships using PatientID.
 Built a 4‑page interactive dashboard with slicers for Year and Month:
-• Explain by the PPT*

 Result obtained from the action
 Created a single, interactive dashboard that gives hospital management a clear view of clinical, operational, and financial performance in one place “The final dashboard shows total revenue